Authors

 Christine Lajewski

-Christine Lajewski is a writer, retired alternative high school teacher, and a teacher/naturalist at Mass Audubon.
+Christine Lajewski is a writer and retired alternative high school teacher, and she currently works at Mass Audubon.
 She spent 22 years as a haunt actor.
 She was born and raised in Flint, Michigan and now lives in Cumberland, RI close to her adult daughter and son.

 Her first novel, Jhator, was published in 2014.
 It is a spiritual fantasy in which a grieving woman’s conversations with animals help her find joy again.
 Her collection of horror short stories, Erring on the Side of Calamity, and a horror novel, Bonebelly, were published in 2018.
 She has had short stories published in Dark Tales, Sanitarium, The Flash Fiction Press, Siren’s Call, 34 Orchard, Crystal Lake Shallow Waters and the anthologies A Shadow Over Deathlahem, The Misbehaving Dead, A Bird In The Hand and Still Waters (poetry), Wicked Women (New England Horror Writers), and Dancing in the Shadows: A Tribute to Anne Rice.